gema-arta/heiwa/docs/poc/3-Stage1_Clang_LLVM.md

 ### `14` - Gettext-tiny
 > #### 0.3.2
 > The Gettext-tiny package provides lightweight replacements for tools typically used from the GNU gettext suite, which is incredibly bloated and takes a lot of time to build (in the order of an hour on slow devices).
-These allow programs to be compiled with NLS (Native Language Support), enabling them to output messages in the user's native language.

-> **Required!**
+> **Required!** To allow programs to be compiled with NLS (Native Language Support), enabling them to output messages in the user's native language.
 ```bash
 # Build.
 time { make LIBINTL=MUSL prefix=/clang1-tools; }